 Just Over the Horizon

-There is something mesmerising and calming about staring out to the ocean.
-For some it offers the prospect of other worlds and lives not yet lived.
+There is something mesmerising about staring out to sea.
+It offers the prospect of other worlds and lives not yet lived.
 The diagram and equation represent how far away the horizon is mathematically, when looking out to sea.

 The diagrams to the left of each piece are taken from historical reports on measuring the force, motion and size of waves.